 Fees for use: Users of the database are required to subscribe and pay a fee.
 On October 1, 2021, following completion of a successful beta test, the Consumer and Governmental Affairs Bureau announced the initial interim usage charges for subscriptions to the RND.
-On March 15, 2022, the database administrator announced modified interim pricing.
-Effective April 27, 2022, the RND will offer ten subscription tiers and additional discounts available to Caller Agents.
-Those wishing to use the RND may sign up for a one-month subscription, a three-month subscription, or a six-month subscription.
-The RND Administrator expects to offer an annual subscription option in the future, as well.
+On March 14, 2023, the database administrator announced modified interim pricing to be effective April 3, 2023.
+The RND offers ten subscription tiers and additional discounts available to Caller Agents.
+Those wishing to use the RND may sign up for a one-month, a three-month, a six-month, or an annual subscription.

 Database registration and subscriptions now available: Callers and caller agents can register for and subscribe to the database.
 Go to www.reassigned.us to register to use the database.